AndrewTony12/FullStack-CMS/api/README.md

 # E-commerce admin cms API server

-This is a projct is a Backend server api build for the admin to create and manage their e commerce store.
+This is project is a Backend server api build for the admin to create and manage their e commerce store.

 This is only the API server part. the client UI is available at rep `....`